Published on

 experience

-I've been chewing on this pattern for a while now myself, and I think it deserves its own name.
+I've been chewing on that pattern ever since, and I think it deserves its own name.
 Here's my current hierarchy:

 Prompt engineering is where most people start – and where most of the discourse lies.
 How do you phrase your request?
 What system prompt works best?
 Should I write "please" or "my job depends on it, make no mistakes"?
 It might matter, but the models are getting good enough to infer intention from vague prompts.
 Instead of crafting the perfect spec and trying to cover all possibilities, you can just have a conversation.